Medway services

 Medway is a service area on the M2 motorway south of Medway, near Junction 4 in Kent, southeast England.
-It is managed by Moto and was previously called Farthing Corner, which is the name of the nearby settlement.
+It is managed by Moto and was previously named Farthing Corner, which is the name of the nearby settlement.

 History

 The site was opened by Ernest Marples on Wednesday 29 May 1963, on the day that the first 13 miles of the M2 (Medway Towns Motor Road) opened.
-There was a severe winter in early 1963.

-There were 180 staff, parking for 380 cars and 130 trucks or coaches.
+There were 180 staff, and parking for 380 cars and 130 trucks or coaches.
 Each side had 24 petrol pumps.
-The first manager was WL Denman.
-It was the first Top Rank service area to open, followed Knutsford Services by Forton Services in 1965, both on the M6.
+The first manager was W. L. Denman.
+It was the first Top Rank service area to open, followed by Knutsford Services later in the year then by Forton Services in 1965; both are on the M6.

 Construction

 300,000 tonnes of earth were moved, to put the service area 20 feet above the motorway.
-A possible Channel tunnel had attracted the Rank Organisation to the site.
+The construction of a tunnel under the English Channel had been mooted; this had attracted the Rank Organisation to the site.
 The site cost around £250,000.

+George Wimpey were given the contract on 6 August 1962.
+Wimpey built 11 miles of the M2.